antimof/UxPlay/README.md

 the video and audio streams were both played as soon as possible after they arrived (the GStreamer "_sync=false_" method), with a GStreamer internal clock used to try to keep them synchronized.    **Starting with UxPlay-1.64, the other method (GStreamer's "_sync=true_" mode), which uses timestamps in the audio and video streams sent by the client, is the new default**.
-On low-decoding-power UxPlay hosts (such as Raspberry Pi 3 models) this will drop video frames that cannot be decoded in time to play with the audio, making the video jerky, but still synchronized.
+On low-decoding-power UxPlay hosts (such as Raspberry Pi Zero W or 3 B+ models) this will drop video frames that cannot be decoded in time to play with the audio, making the video jerky, but still synchronized.

 The older method which does not drop late video frames